Kestel (archaeological site): Archaeology

-Kestel is a probable site of Bronze Age tin mining in the Bolkar range of the Taurus Mountains in Anatolia (near the present village of Celaller, Çamardı district, Niğde Province, Turkey).
+Kestel is a probable site of Bronze Age tin mining in the Bolkar range of the Taurus Mountains in Anatolia (near the present village of Celaller, Çamardı District, Niğde Province, Turkey).
 Tin in the Bronze Age was as scarce and valuable as petroleum is today.
 It was a vital ingredient of bronze, used with copper to make the alloy.

 K. Aslihan Yener spent years in archaeometallurgy surveys together with the Turkish Geological Survey (MTA) and found cassiterite (tin ore) crystals in a stream in the Taurus foothills.
 This ore is purple; previous searches had been looking for black ore because most tin ores are black.
 Near the site was a deserted valley with a hill called Kestel that proved to hold a tin mine.
 Additionally, fragments of Bronze Age pottery were found in and near the mine.
 Inside, there were veins of bright purple tin ore.

 The Kestel mine has two miles (3 km) of tunnels, many of which are only about two feet wide, just large enough to allow children to do the mining work.
 In one abandoned shaft, a burial of twelve to fifteen children was found, presumably killed while working in the mine.

-In 1989, on the on top of a large natural hill called Göltepe located 2 km opposite the Kestel mine (37.801°N 34.934°E), associates found piles of Bronze Age pottery, close to 50,000 ground stone tools and evidence that this site had been continuously occupied from 3290–1840 BC.
+In 1989, on top of a large natural hill called Göltepe located 2 km opposite the Kestel mine (37.801°N 34.934°E), associates found piles of Bronze Age pottery, close to 50,000 ground stone tools and evidence that this site had been continuously occupied from 3290–1840 BC.
 The hill measures close to 60 hectares and is fortified at the summit, with cultural deposition throughout the entire extent of its surface.
 The size of the settlement is estimated to be 8-10 hectares, and combined with the Kestel slope occupation probably totals 60 hectares in a man+mine system.
 A great deal of the city was semi subterranean.